antzm/data-science/statistics-intro.md

 This is why we should always analyse visually our data in order to get a better understanding which cannont be revelaed by just using formulata to analyse our data.

+Whenever we notice some kind of relatioship between two variables, then this means that there exists a correlation between those two variables and we should examine further this correlation to see if it statistically significant or not.

+In statistics, we cannot simply use a graph and come to a conclusios whether a relatonship between two variables exists or not.
+The only way to come to a safe conclusion, is by using hypothesis testing and the proper statistical test.

+Thus, the scatter plots will be used as a starting point in order to invsestigate further the interesting correlations that we may have notices in the scatter plots.

+There are also cases when we may notice a good correlation between two variables but we are not interested to investigate it any further because we consider that this particular correlation cannot be explained in a logical way and we would prefer to avoid analyzing it any further.

 *[Index](#Probability-and-Statistics---Main-Concepts)*